-Queensland based agtech startup launches GPS smart tracker for cows
+Queensland based agtech startup enters final stages of developing GPS smart tracker for cows

 Ceres Tag is a complete identification and management digital ear tag for the livestock industry which aims to assist farmers with monitoring the health and movement data of their animals.